Antonio Adán: Betis

 On 27 January 2014, Adán terminated his link to the Sardinians and returned to his country and its top division, joining struggling Real Betis.
 He contributed 40 appearances in his first full season, helping his team win the second-tier championship and subsequently promote.

 Adán was named team captain in August 2014, alongside Jorge Molina, Damien Perquis and Xavi Torres.
-The following two top-flight campaigns combined, he only missed three matches.
+Over the following two top-flight campaigns, he only missed three matches.

 Atlético Madrid

 Adán returned to the Spanish capital on 10 July 2018, with the 31-year-old signing a two-year contract with Atlético Madrid.
-Used only in domestic cup games, he did not debut in the league until the last game of the season when he stood in for the injured Jan Oblak for a 2–2 draw at Levante UD on 18 May 2019.
+Used only in domestic cup games, he did not debut in the league until the last game of the season when he stood in for the injured Jan Oblak for a 2–2 draw at Levante on 18 May 2019.

 Sporting CP

 On 20 August 2020, Adán moved to Portuguese club Sporting CP on a free transfer, for two years with the option of a third.
-He was a key player as they won their first Primeira Liga title for 19 years, keeping 20 clean sheets and conceding just 19 goals in 32 matches.
+He was a key player as they won their first Primeira Liga title in 19 years, keeping 20 clean sheets and conceding just 19 goals in 32 matches.
+In November 2021, his contract was extended to 2024.

+Adán claimed another league title at the end of the 2023–24 campaign.
+He was sidelined in the final two months after suffering an injury in training, but still contributed 22 appearances to the feat before being replaced by Uruguayan Franco Israel.

+Esteghlal

+On 6 August 2025, after one year of inactivity, the 38-year-old Adán joined Esteghlal in the Persian Gulf Pro League; he became the club's first foreign goalkeeper in 20 years.
+He made his debut five days later in the Iranian Super Cup, a 2–1 defeat against Tractor, and his league bow was on 19 August in the 1–0 win over the same opponents.

 International career

 In July 2006, Adán captained the Spain under-19 team all the way to winning the UEFA European Championship alongside four other Real Madrid products: Alberto Bueno, Javi García, Esteban Granero and Juan Mata.

-He was subsequently called up to the under-21 squad for the 2007 European Championship play-off against Italy in October 2006, but was benched – Spain lost 1–2 on aggregate.
-He made his first and only appearance at that level on 6 February 2007, in a 2–2 friendly draw with England held at Pride Park Stadium.
+He was subsequently called up to the under-21 squad for the 2007 European Championship play-off against Italy in October 2006, but was benched – Spain lost 2–1 on aggregate.
+He made his only appearance at that level on 6 February 2007, in a 2–2 friendly draw with England held at Pride Park Stadium.